-All Data Applications are subject to notification, unless an exception applies.
-Data Applications are not subject to notification if the Data Application: contains solely published data (such as information made public by a company); concerns the management of registers and catalogues that are by law open to access by the public; contains only indirectly personal data; is carried out by natural persons for entirely personal reasons or concerns just the person's family life; or is carried out for journalistic purposes according to section 17 para 2 DSG 2000.
+All data applications are subject to notification, unless an exception applies.
+Data applications are not subject to notification if the data application:

+- contains solely published data (such as information made public by a company); - concerns the management of registers and catalogues that are by law open to access by the public; - contains only Indirect Personal Data; - is carried out by natural persons for entirely private reasons; or - concerns solely the person's family life; or - is carried out for journalistic purposes according to section 17 para 2 DSG 2000.